 Ready to give it a try reading X-rays?
-Tackle the following quizzes and see how much you know.
+Tackle the following study units and see how much you know.

 Emphysema is a disease that results from the loss of elasticity in the lung tissue, specifically in the walls of the alveoli (the tiny air pockets that comprise lung tissue and allow for gas exchange to occur between the air within them and the capillaries that border them).
 Breakdown of these elastic fibers can occur due to a genetic condition, or it can be due to environmental influences.
 In patients with the inherited condition, there is deficiency of an enzyme called alpha-1 antitrypsin.
 This enzyme is usually produced in the liver and transported to the lungs; but patients with the deficiency make an enzyme that is not functional and therefore is not transported.